gautampanday/frontend-interview-question/README.md

 Make conditions always more likely to be true to take better advantage of the speculative execution of the processor Use bit-level operators when you can to replace certain operations, because these operators use fewer processor cycles

-[11/03, 12:02] Gautam: Explain XSRF with one good example Cross-site request forgery attacks (CSRF or XSRF for short) are used to send malicious requests from an authenticated user to a web application.
+# Explain XSRF with one good example

+Cross-site request forgery attacks (CSRF or XSRF for short) are used to send malicious requests from an authenticated user to a web application.
 The attacker can’t see the responses to the forged requests, so CSRF attacks focus on state changes, not theft of data.
 Successful CSRF attacks can have serious consequences
 When you are browsing a website, it is common for that website to request data from another website on your behalf.
 For example, in most cases, a video that is shown on a website is not typically stored on the website itself.
 The video appears to be on the website but is actually being embedded from a video streaming site such as YouTube.
 That’s the idea behind Content Delivery Networks (CDNs), which are used to deliver content faster.
 Many websites store scripts, images, and other bandwidth-hungry resources on CDNs, so during browsing, images and script files are downloaded from a CDN source rather than the website itself.

 While this improves the browsing experience, it might also be a source of a security problem if a website asks the web browser to retrieve data from another website without the user’s consent.
 If such requests are not handled correctly, an attacker can launch a cross-site request forgery attack

-[11/03, 12:04] Gautam: How to Prevent Cross-Site Request Forgery Attacks An attacker can launch a CSRF attack when he knows which parameters and value combination are being used in a form.
+# How to Prevent Cross-Site Request Forgery Attacks

+An attacker can launch a CSRF attack when he knows which parameters and value combination are being used in a form.
 Therefore, by adding an additional parameter with a value that is unknown to the attacker and can be validated by the server, you can prevent CSRF attacks.
 Below is a list of some of the methods you can use to block cross-site request forgery attacks.

 Implement an Anti-CSRF Token